Challenge10k · Acceleration

 - Custom CSS variables for brand colors

-- Responsive breakpoint optimization
+- Responsive breakpoint optimizations

 - Icon fonts (Bootstrap Icons) integration